No matter your career or specialization, it is paramount to constantly read books and learn from your industry’s top leaders and practitioners.

 Never Stop Learning

-If you want to be a successful investment banker or finance professional, you must immerse yourself in your industry and keep learning.
+To be a successful investment banker or finance professional, immerse yourself in your industry and keep learning.
 Why?
 Because in this everchanging world, macroeconomic and technological shifts are constantly changing the landscape and throwing curveballs.

 Please let us know if we missed any book you think should be added to this list.